TechsophyOfficial/awgment-package/kubernetes-cloud/Readme.md

 The below readme assumes some understanding of kubernetes and helm, please refer [Troubleshooting](#troubleshooting) for some helpful links to beginners.

-# Deployment of awgment kubernets in cloud
+# Deployment of awgment kubernets cluster
+Below steps can be used to deploy awgment on kubernetes cluster.
+To keep the installation simple dns/tls certificate configuration is avoided, so the below steps should be used for introductory evaluation purpose.
+For running a dedicated environments adherence to ops best practices is required.
+Any contributions to improve below is welcome.

 ## Prerequisite

 1. Linux OS